hoelsner/wireguard-container-endpoint/README.md

 The sysctl settings are required to support routing and IPv6 within the Container.
 By default, a new instance will use a `admin` user together with a random password that is stored at `/opt/data/.generated_password` (retrieve with `docker exec -it wgce /bin/bash -c "cat /opt/data/.generated_password"`).
 You can also specify the admin password as `APP_ADMIN_PASSWORD` environment variable, if you want to use a predefined value.

-The API to configure the Wireguard Interfaces and filters is exposed by default at `https://127.0.0.1:8000/api` and the OpenAPI/Swagger documentation is available at `https://127.0.0.1:8000/docs`.
+The API to configure the WireGuard Interfaces and filters is exposed by default at `https://127.0.0.1:8000/api` and the OpenAPI/Swagger documentation is available at `https://127.0.0.1:8000/docs`.

 ### Application Configuration